unbxd/search-JS-library/index.md

 It's important to note that the nomenclature and the elements present on the e-commerce page may vary across different website, but the Unbxd Javascript Search SDK can be integrated in any e-commerce website.

----

-# Important Note
-This document is ONLY for the customers using the new console.
-For the older version, [refer to the documentation here](https://unbxd.com/docs/site-search/integration-documentation/jssdk-documentation/).
-Since we are gradually migrating all our customers toward our new upgraded console, we would slowly **deprecate** the older version.

 # Prerequisite
 Please complete the Self Serve FTU flow for sign up, site creation, feed upload, relevancy, etc.